 - Ask about customer service.
 You will want to be able to use your credit card often, which means that if you have a problem, you want it resolved quickly.
 Check for automated customer service programs such as alerts for potential fraud or ID theft and be sure that you have access to online and phone support when you need it.

 An important consideration is the organization that stands behind the card.
-You want to apply for a card from an organization you can trust. iQ Credit Union, for example, gives its members the best terms possible, as well as added benefits such as security against ID theft.
+You want to apply for a card from an organization you can trust.
 The iQ Visa Platinum Credit Card has no fees, unlimited 1% cash back, and 24/7 fraud detection.
 It also offers travel accident insurance, travel emergency coverage, and other benefits.